 Another site related to the ascension of Jesus is the Viri Galilaei Church, 300 meters north of the chapel of the ascension.
 The site commemorates the two men who approached the apostles while they were witnessing the ascension.
 Seeing them, the men declared: “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”
 (Acts 1:11).
 The site is property of the Greek-Orthodox church and is not open to the public.

 Greek-Orthodox Monastery of the Ascension

 In the 19th century the Greek-Orthodox church purchased a plot of land west of the Chapel of Ascension.
-Only in the 1990’s they finally decided to build a church at the site, but lacking municipality permits, the construction was bulldozed by the local authorities.
+In the 1990’s they started building a large church complex at the site, but lacking municipality permits, the construction was bulldozed by the local authorities.
 In 2023, a smaller scale church was completed at the site.
 Plaques around it present the destruction of the previous church.

 Touring the Chapel of the Ascension

 The Chapel of the Ascension is maintaned by a Muslim order (Waqf).
 It is open for visitors of all faiths, though the Muslims charge a small entry fee.
 Another mosque, near the entrance, commemorates a Muslim figure called Sit’ Raba’a al-Aduwiyyeh.
 By an earlier Christian tradition it is the tomb of Pelegia, a saint from the 5th Century.
 And by even en earlier Jewish tradition it is the tomb of the Biblical Prophetess Hulda.